aramis-lab/clinica/docs/index.md

 Clinica can be installed on Mac OS X and Linux (CentOS or Debian/Ubuntu) machines, and possibly on Windows computers with a Linux Virtual Machine.
-We assume that users installing and using Clinica are comfortable with using the command line.
+We assume that users installing and using Clinica are comfortable using the command line.

 <!--!!! info "New release: Clinica 0.3.6!"
     We are very pleased to announce the release 0.3.6 of Clinica.
 The release notes are available here: [v0.3.6](http://bit.ly/2tfZjvh).-->